Automation Rules

 • etc

-1. Estimate Audience size - when clicked it gives the exact number of users included in the segment.
-The estimation of the segment size is based on the state of users on the current date.
+1. Estimate Audience size - when clicked, it gives the exact number of users included in the segment.
+The estimation of the segment size is based on users' states on the current date.

 It is important to note that if the user makes a 10.5 EUR deposit in one transaction, he will get 10 points, and the remaining 0.5 EUR will be remembered for future accumulation.
-The total number of "executions" in one transaction is limited by 1000, which means that if the user makes a 2000 EUR deposit in one transaction, he will get only 1000 points.
+The total number of "executions" per transaction is limited to 1000, so if the user makes a 2000 EUR deposit in one transaction, he will receive only 1000 points.
 This is done to prevent human mistakes that will lead to many activities being executed.

 • Starting from a specific time but without an end date

-• Finishing on a specific date, but without a start date, so it will be active immediately
+• Finishing on a particular date, but without a start date, so that it will be active immediately

 • Leaving both fields empty, so it will run until explicitly stopped

-• Only on specific days of the week
+• Only on particular days of the week

 1. Qualification trigger for Automation rules - available only for Realtime Automation rules.
-This feature allows you to set a trigger to determine if the automation rule should be executed.
+This feature lets you set a trigger to determine whether the automation rule should execute.
 If this condition isn't met, even if the trigger event has happened, the specified activity in the rule won't be executed for the players.
-For example, suppose the qualification trigger is 'Deposit' and the rule requires placing 100 bets for a bonus.
+For example, suppose the qualification trigger is 'Deposit', and the rule requires placing 100 bets to earn a bonus.
 In that case, players who meet the bet condition without making a deposit won't receive the bonus.

 In addition, the Qualification trigger has 2 more options: